Published 8 Dec 2022

 Maintaining the quality of tons of newly-manufactured products can be time-consuming, and quality control inspectors unneededly expose themselves to the risk of losing paper-based check sheets.
 Transforming check sheets into a mobile app enables data collectors to capture photo evidence of product defects, gather digital signatures of persons responsible, and securely save all data in the cloud.
 Request a demo to begin maximizing digital check sheets and streamline quality control processes.

 As the starting point for manufacturing process quality improvement, completed quality control check sheets should be immediately reported to the supervisor.
-Delayed communication of recorded data inevitably slows down continuous improvement efforts, potentially resulting in recurrence of quality issues.
-With iAuditor, quality control inspectors can automatically generate and share check sheets to members of the organization.
+Delayed communication of recorded data inevitably slows down continuous improvement efforts, potentially resulting in the recurrence of quality issues.
+With SafetyCulture (formerly iAuditor), quality control inspectors can automatically generate and share check sheets with members of the organization.
 Preview sample report.

 Manufacturers can implement effective manufacturing process improvements when they gain visibility of their daily operations.
-When data collectors complete a check sheet using iAuditor, quality control supervisors can access all recorded data in real-time with iAuditor Analytics.
+When data collectors complete a check sheet using SafetyCulture, quality control supervisors can access all recorded data in real time with SafetyCulture Analytics.
 With the click of a button, instantly see the most recurrent type of defect, when and what time the most number of defects occurred, where the check sheet was used, and who used it.
 Gain reliable results and actionable insights with a premium account.